jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 #### Assigning Lambda Permissions To DynamoDB

 Adding permissions to our Lambda function requires that we open **IAM**.
-Let's choose roles and then search for **project**.
+Let's choose roles and then search for all roles that contain **project** in their name.

 We should see a role for each of the Lambda functions we have created thus far.

 <img src="https://i.imgur.com/8JbXmeD.png">